-Sen. Murray describes chilling close encounter with Jan.
+Sen. Patty Murray describes chilling close encounter with Jan.
 6 Capitol mob

 On Jan.
-6, rioters pounded on the door outside the office where Sen. Patty Murray, D-Wash., was hiding with her husband.
+6, rioters roaming the halls of the U.S. Capitol, pounded on the door to the office where U.S. Sen. Patty Murray, D-Wash., was hiding with her husband.
 She recalls shouts of having “breached the castle” and to “kill the infidels.”

 The voice of Murray, the senior member of the Washington U.S. Senate delegation, was often taut with emotion as she offered chilling details of her experience that day.
-She spoke on the eve of what is expected to be a historic Senate impeachment trial vote Saturday on whether to convict former President Donald Trump on charges of inciting the rioters.
+Murray spoke on the eve of what is expected to be a historic Senate impeachment trial vote Saturday on whether to convict former President Donald Trump on a charge of inciting the rioters with his actions before and during his Jan.
+6 rally that preceded a march to the Capitol.

-On that day, Murray said she was preparing for remarks she would make on the Senate floor, and was working in an office nearby.
-She had heard the president give a speech to his supporters, and knew the crowd was “pretty negative.”
+On that day, Murray said in the PBS interview, she was preparing for remarks she would make on the Senate floor, and was working in an office nearby.
+She had heard the president give a speech to his supporters at the rally, and knew the crowd was “pretty negative.”
 But once she was in that office with her husband, she texted her family to say she was safe.

 Then things changed.